Le Zitelle

-Le Zitelle (officially Santa Maria della Presentazione) is a church in Venice, Italy.
-It is part of a former complex which gave shelter to young maidens ("zitelle" in Italian) who had no dowry, and is in the easternmost part of the Giudecca island.
+Le Zitelle (officially Santa Maria della Presentazione), or “The Spinsters” is a church in Venice, Italy.
+It is part of a former complex which gave shelter to young maidens ("zitelle" in Italian) who had no dowry, and is on the eastern part of the Giudecca island.
+To the east of Le Zitelle, lies Il Redentore, which was constructed around the same time.

-Generally attributed to Andrea Palladio, the original design dates to 1579–80 and the construction to 1586.
+Generally attributed to Andrea Palladio, the original design dates to 1580 and the construction to 1581.
 Its housing edifice surrounds the church in a horseshoe shape, with a court behind the apse.
 The façade has two orders, surmounted by a tympanum and flanked by two small bell towers.
 The church has a large dome with a roof lantern.

-The interior is on the central plan.
-It houses works by Aliense, Leandro Bassano and Palma il Giovane.
+The interior is an axial plan.
+It houses works by Francesco Bassano, Antonio Vassilacchi, and Palma il Giovane.

-The attribution to Andrea Palladio is not without controversy.
-The Centro Internazionale di Studi di Architettura Andrea Palladio points to a lack of contemporary documents and drawings confirming Palladio's involvement with the project and the fact that construction only started in 1581, one year after Palladio's death.
-They consider:... a project by Palladio both possible and datable to the mid-1570s, but neither the façade nor the interior of the church display characteristics which are unequivocally related to Palladio’s language, unless in an extremely clumsy and unfaithful version.

-The church is now only open on Sundays, and the Bauer Hotel has acquired the former convent and converted it into a 50-room luxury hotel – The Palladio.
+Today, Le Zitelle is part of what is considered the five hidden jewels of Venice.
+The Church is now only open on Sundays, and the Bauer Hotel has acquired the former convent and converted it into a 50-room luxury hotel – The Palladio.